Everest Base Camp Trek with Helicopter Return

 There are two major permits you will need for the Everest Base Camp Trek with helicopter back.

-The Sagarmatha National Park permit is issued at Kathmandu and checkpoint at Monjo.
+The Sagarmatha National Park permit is issued at Kathmandu and the checkpoint at Monjo.
 As for the rural municipality permit, it is only issued on the mountainside (either Lukla or Monjo).
-For those adventures who are taking the Jiri or Salleri route, you will also need to obtain a Gaurishankar Conservation Area Permit.
+For those adventurers who are taking the Jiri or Salleri route, you will also need to obtain a Gaurishankar Conservation Area Permit.

 **Note: For your every trekking adventure with Eco Holidays Nepal regardless of the route, we will collect all the necessary permits on your behalf to ensure a seamless experience for you**